hans-elliott99/stats/stats_for_applications/9_pca.md

 - Data Visualization: take $k = 2$ or $3$

 Why use PCA other than visualization?
-- Once we have compute the PCA, we have effectively reduced the dimension of our problem while (ideally) maintaining as much information as possible - a summary or compression of our $X_i$'s.
+- Once we have computed the PCA, we have effectively reduced the dimension of our problem while (ideally) maintaining as much information as possible - a summary or compression of our $X_i$'s.
 - We could then use these principal components for regression, for example (principal component regression).